circleci/circleci-docs/jekyll/_cci2/aws.md

          ]
      }
      ```
-8. After applying settings you'll be redirected to the Management Console Dashboard.
+8. After applying settings you are be redirected to the Management Console Dashboard.
 It will take a few minutes to download all of the necesary docker containers.
 If the Management Console reports that `Failure reported from operator: no such image` click Start again and it should continue.
 9. After the application has started, log in to CircleCI and start running 2.0 builds!

 ## Next Steps for Getting Started